Are Your Hands Going Numb?

 Once again, the underlying problem in carpal tunnel syndrome is that adhesions between tendons cause them to get irritated and then swell.
 This swelling compresses the median nerve at the wrist joint.

-The 4 most effective carpal tunnel stretching exercises target the tendons as they pass through the carpal tunnel space inside the wrist joint.
-These are the
+The most effective carpal tunnel stretching exercises target the tendons as they pass through the carpal tunnel space inside the wrist joint.
+These are the "4 cores stretching exercises" and include the

 prayer stretch, stop stretch, finger interlace stretch,